-Florida Atlantic University conferred more than 1,700 degrees on August 4 during three commencement ceremonies in the Carole and Barry Kaye Performing Arts Auditorium on the Boca Raton campus.
+Florida Atlantic University will confer more than 3,190 degrees today and tomorrow during six commencement ceremonies in the Carole and Barry Kaye Performing Arts Auditorium.

 Alumni from eight of FAU's colleges were honored for their career accomplishments, and Brent Burns, B.B.A.
 '81, was introduced as the 2016 inductee into the FAUAA Hall of Fame.